gotwarlost/istanbul/README.md

 Changelog
 ---------

+* v0.1.19 : make all hooking non-destructive in that already loaded modules are never reloaded.
+Add self-test mode so that already loaded istanbul modules can be unloaded prior to hooking.
 * v0.1.18 : Add option to hook in non-destructive mode; i.e. the require cache is not unloaded when hooking
 * v0.1.17 : Export some more objects; undocumented for now
 * v0.1.16 : Fix npm keywords for istanbul which expects an array of strings but was being fed a single string with keywords instead